skaynor/wildhunts-campaign/docs/resources/races/wyverians.md

 ### Ancient

-Ancient wyverian are the wyverian who survived the Great Dragon War and may even remember the time of the ancient civilization.
 They are small in stature, sometimes a bit stubborn, but always seek to help those lost in the world.
 Ancient wyverians are usually between 600 and 1000 years old.

 - ***Ability Score Increase.*** Your Constitution score increases by 1.
 - ***Ancient Magic.*** You know the druidcraft cantrip.
 When you reach 3rd level, you can cast the barkskin spell once per day.
 When you reach 5th level, you can also cast the earthbind spell once per day.
 Intelligence is your spellcasting ability for these spells.